-The KLM Open is one of the founding tournaments of the European Tour.
-It was part of the schedule in 1972 (when it was called the Dutch Open) and has remained so ever since.
+The Dutch Open (formerly the KLM Open) is one of the founding tournaments of the European Tour.
+It was part of the schedule in 1972 and has remained so ever since.
 The history of this tournament predates the European Tour by some way though having been first held back in 1912 when it was won by Englishman George Pannell.

 Pannell was the first of a whole host of international golfers to lift this prestigious trophy whilst Joost Luiten became just the sixth Dutchman to win his home open in 2016.
 This is something of a nomadic tournament that doesn’t settle at one course for too long although each of Hilversumche Golf Club, Kennemer Golf & Country Club and Royal Haagsche Golf & Country Club has hosted on at least 20 occasions.

 Betting Tips for 16th to 19th September 2021

 The KLM Open has long been one of the most popular stop-offs on the European Tour.
 Unfortunately, it’s a little bit different this year as the Dutch airline has dropped its sponsorship of the event.
 A new venue and the proximity to the Ryder Cup have further robbed the tournament of star names but the likes of Thomas Pieters, Branden Grace and Joost Luiten add some quality to the field.

 Every player, whether well established or up and coming, will have to learn the new layout at Bernardus Golf.
 The players are likely to find a lot that feels familiar as in many ways this is a typical Dutch course.
 It’s flat, quite rugged and with ample hazards in the form of water, bunkers and fescue.
 It also feels quite like a links course albeit inland and without much in the way of wind.